 Robotic clay cutting is an abrasive technology, which was specifically developed to function as a tool for tile production.

 The injection of young technology into an old craft enables us to manufacture massive amounts of uniquely shaped tiles, which means that tile construction can be designed with full creative freedom, and no concerns for ready-made shapes and forms at hand.

 The technology was developed in cooperation with Strøjer Tegl in Assens, Denmark.

 Our specialized coating technologies have the added advantage of providing stability and impact-resistance to EPS.

-Surface treatments can be applied in a wide range of colours, and we provide textures, not just ranging from polished to coarse, but venturing into special-purpose solutions in terms of surface grip, structure etc.
+Surface treatments can be applied in a wide range of colors, and we provide textures, not just ranging from polished to coarse, but venturing into special-purpose solutions in terms of surface grip, structure, etc.

 The software we run our technologies on represents one of our proudest achievements in terms of pushing tech-barriers forward.

 The software allows us to convert 3D rendered geometry into coordinated, robotic movement in a matter of seconds, and consequently achieve a fabrication time about 100 times faster than old-tech solutions, such as CNC-cutting and CNC-milling.